athomasq/athomasq.github.io/categories/writing/writing.md

 ### 🧭 Where To Find My Writing

 All my new writing can be found at [Pivotal](https://pivotal.substack.com/about), a newsletter of long-form essays on data, markets, investing, technology, startups and more.
-It's good; [subscribe!](https://pivotal.substack.com/about)
+It's good -- [subscribe!](https://pivotal.substack.com/about)

 I've collected some of older essays on this page.
 I've also linked to some of my Twitter threads.
 Popular articles are marked with a ⭐️.
 Enjoy!